tahonermann/text_view/README.md

 $ cd ..
 ```

-# Building and installing [Text_view]
+## Building and installing [Text_view]
 [Text_view] is currently a header-only library, so no build or installation is
-required.
-It is unlikely that [Text_view] will remain a header-only library in
+currently required to use it.
+It is unlikely that [Text_view] will remain a
-the future, so at some point, a build and installation step will be required.
+header-only library in the future, so at some point, a build and installation
+step will be required.

-[Text_view] currently has an exceedingly simple build system that is hard-coded
+[Text_view] currently has a simple build system that is hard-coded to look for
-to look for [gcc] and [Origin] at specific locations.
-This will change at some
+[gcc] and [Origin] at specific locations.
+This will change at some point in
-point in the future, but given the present [gcc] and [Origin] requirements,
+the future, but given the present [gcc] and [Origin] requirements, hasn't been
-hasn't been a burden.
-The build system is currently used to build and run a
-few test programs.
+a burden.
+The build system is only used to build and run a few test programs.

-The following commands suffice to build and run the test programs:
+The following commands suffice to build and run the test programs.
+Note that it
+may take several minutes to build the test-text_view program.

 ```sh
 $ vi setenv-gcc-trunk.sh  # Update GCC_INSTALL_PATH and ORIGIN_INSTALL_PATH.